EngineeringShare/engineering-hub/index.md

 </head>

 ## Welcome
-This hub is the location to find all my class materials for the different lessons I teach.
-Below you can find all materials split into subject areas.
-Each subject area will have a presentation on the
+This hub serves as a central place for all my class materials across the lessons I teach.
+You'll find a search bar below to easily look up subjects, followed by a class breakdown where you can select your class and access its materials.

 ## Search